 Council services are delivered by trained and experienced people.
-All posts have a detailed job description and person specification and training needs are identified through the Personal Development Appraisal Scheme.
-In addition the Council has comprehensive policies and procedures in place, which provide the framework for the operation of its services and ensure that its actions and decisions are undertaken within the framework of effective internal control.
+Posts have a detailed job description and person specification and training needs are identified through the Personal Development Appraisal Scheme.
+In addition, the Council has comprehensive policies and procedures in place, which provide the framework for the operation of its services and ensure that its actions and decisions are undertaken within the framework of effective internal control.
 The authority also has a set of core competencies which outline the expected behaviours of employees.

-The authority has a zero tolerance policy towards fraud and corruption.
+The Authority has a zero-tolerance policy towards fraud and corruption.
 The Council's Whistleblowing Policy provides the opportunity for anyone to report their concerns confidentially and enable these to be investigated impartially.
-The council has a shared Corporate Fraud Team with Preston City Council and training has been delivered to managers during the course of the year to ensure that all remain vigilant in preventing fraud.
+The council has a shared Corporate Fraud Team with Preston City Council and regular reporting was instigated during the year on the service reporting on the outcomes of its work to elected members.

-The authority is committed to working in partnership with public private and voluntary sector organisations where this will enhance its ability to achieve its identified aims.
+The Authority is committed to working in partnership with public private and voluntary sector organisations where this will enhance its ability to achieve its identified aims.